sharan-murali/aircraft-rul-deployment/README.md

 # Predictive Maintenance of Aircraft Engines — Deployment

-Deployment work for the VLBA / System Architectures project (MLOps-based Data Science Process Model).
+Deployment work for the MLOps-based DataScience Process Model.
 Estimates the Remaining Useful Life (RUL) of turbofan engines and serves predictions through a dashboard.

 ## Structure